tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 The objects will be instatiated using the defined class module in the `object_types` section of the json.

-In the json, specify the quantity of objects you want to spawn and the room in which they are permitted to spawn (i.e 2 if you want room 2, "Any" if you want them to spawn in any room).
-Additionaly, if you set chunked to True, this means that all of the objects will spawn next to each other. (currently only supported for chunks of 2 and 4).

 If the object type name is not defined in the json, the parser will use the `default` module defined in the json.
 If even the `default` module is not defined, then the parser will default to the generic, base `Object` class.

+In polycraft, where there are rooms and ores can be chunked, specify the quantity of objects you want to spawn and the room in which they are permitted to spawn (i.e 2 if you want room 2, "Any" if you want them to spawn in any room).
+Additionaly, if you set chunked to True, this means that all of the objects will spawn next to each other. (only supported for chunks of 2 and 4).

 ### Entities
 Entities are a little more complicated than objects.
 They have associated action sets.